infosum/infosum-docs/docs/authentication.md

 ![Granted public and private API Keys](/img/authentication/granted-public-private-api-keys.png)

-Please store the `private` key safely for later use as the platform will not expose the key to you again after this point.
+Please store the `private` key safely for later use.
+After you close this pop-up, you will not be able to view the private key again.